McCluskey, William James (William)

 Rifleman William James McCluskey’s brother Hugh also served in the Great War and he survived.

-William James McCluskey (No. 19096) is commemorated in Portaferry Presbyterian Church.
+William James McCluskey (No. 19096) is commemorated in Portaferry Presbyterian Church and in Portaferry Orange Hall (LOL 673).